 Clinical Director and Associate Professor

-Dr. Erin Accurso (she/her/hers) received a B.A. in psychology from Dartmouth College and a Ph.D. in Clinical Psychology from the San Diego State University (SDSU) / University of California, San Diego (UCSD) Joint Doctoral Program.
+Dr. Erin Accurso (she/her/hers) received a B.A. in psychology from Dartmouth College and PhD in Clinical Psychology from the San Diego State University (SDSU) / University of California, San Diego (UCSD) Joint Doctoral Program.
 She then completed a postdoctoral fellowship at the University of Chicago through the T32 Midwest Regional Postdoctoral Training Grant in Eating Disorders Research.
-Dr. Accurso specializes in the assessment and treatment of youth with eating disorders, including expertise in family-based treatment (FBT), cognitive behavior therapy (CBT), and dialectical behavior therapy (DBT).
-Her research primarily focuses on the psychotherapy process and outcome in youth with eating disorders, including treatment efficacy and effectiveness.
-She also studies mental health service delivery, with the ultimate goal of improving effective dissemination and implementation of evidence-based practices in community-based settings.
-She holds memberships in the Academy for Eating Disorders, Association for Behavioral and Cognitive Therapies, and Society for Implementation Research Collaboration.
+She serves as Clinical Director of the UCSF Eating Disorders Program, provides patient care, and engages in NIMH-funded research to improve publicly-funded care for diverse underserved youth with eating disorders.

 Lindsey Bruett, PhD